Valdur5/ms-template-project/README.md

 TODO - define maven goals to be used by CI tools
 TODO - Aspects
 TODO - What is with that RAML shit?
+TODO - Why are all test in the MS-WS module i dont like that.
 # ms-template-project

 This project is the base for the Archetype: TODO put in name